Are you an adviser? Go to Unbiased Pro

 While this doesn’t inherently make European or 'new world' wines any more valuable, many of the world’s most prestigious vintages come from Europe.

-According to the fine wine investment platform, Vin-X, the majority of the most valuable wines on the platform in 2023 came from France.
+According to the fine wine investment platform, Vin-X, many of the most valuable wines in 2023 came from France.

 These were: